varun-k-victor/github_login_automation/README.md

 This script will log into your github account in a new firefox session.This script only works with Firefox browser.

-# Compatibility

-Works on both windows and linux.

 # Warning

 Use this script at your own risk.